Skip to main content

 Withdrawing a bid

 To withdraw an editable bid, open the bid detail page and click Withdraw bid.
-The status changes to Withdrawn and the bid is closed permanently; withdrawn bids cannot be reopened.
+The bid is removed from the review queue; withdrawn bids cannot be reopened.

 Update and withdraw are only available while the bid is Pending deposit or Active.
-Once it’s Accepted, Reservation created, Rejected, Withdrawn, or Expired, no further changes are possible.
+Once it’s Accepted or Rejected, no further changes are possible.

 What happens after acceptance